lucasscharenbroch/personal-site/content/blog/uw-madison-computer-science.md

 ### CS 538 &mdash; Intro to the Theory and Design of Programming Languages<a name="538"></a>
 Sundries under the large umbrella of PLs.
 Kaiser, the professor who taught and designed the course (at the time I took it) is young and enthusiastic; he doesn't have the pretension of older and "more qualified" professors.
-That being said, the courage has a lot of rough edges.
+That being said, the course has a lot of rough edges.
 It gets very mathematical at times (with Lambda Calculus, Continuation-Passing-Style, Imperative Proofs, Haskell, etc.), yet also implementation-heavy (JavaScript, Closures, OOP).
 Many important ideas are covered, but the experience as a whole is a little fragmented.
 The 9 homeworks, 9 programming assignments, and 2 exams vary greatly in difficulty, and a handful are way harder then they ought to be, often because of needless ambiguity.